Technology in Medicine Scholarly Concentration Program

 - Facilitate research activities, critical thinking, and technology development.

 Students who wish to participate in the Technology in Medicine Scholarly Concentration should submit 3-4 paragraphs explaining why they are interested in completing the scholarly concentration program.
-Interested students are also encouraged to participate in activities of the Technology in Medicine Student Interest Group.
 Students will be selected based on interest, demonstrated commitment to improving healthcare through technology, and prior experiences in information sciences (this is not required).
-Please submit your application for a scholarly concentration program by January 29, 2018 by 8 am using this .
-Applications for all scholarly concentration programs will be distributed to directors for their review; expect follow up communication from them.
+Please note, this SCP works best for students who can demonstrate self-determinism and are willing to work to make the most of their own experiences.

-Students must complete at least one of the following during Foundation Phase
+Students may complete at least one of the following during Foundation Phase

 - Complete the elective MEDI TBD – Special Topics on Technology in Medicine